A little guide around the Schaustellerstraße.

 The oldest attraction at Oktoberfest is a vaudeville theatre, which has been defying Zeitgeist since 1867 and is, therefore, loves by the people in Munich.
 It’s mostly known for its beheading of a guest using a guillotine and the show you can watch for free in front of the theatre.
 In order to fully enjoy it, you should understand some German, though.

 The oldest ride at Oktoberfest is the Witches’ Whip.
 This “madhouse” was built in 1894 and is often overseen due to its size.

 The grand classics

 Besides the already mentioned attractions, there are many more at Oktoberfest, which are only built for this occasion and which any child of Munich knows.

-Krinoline is a carousel built in 1924, which may foremost not even be known for the ride itself but for being the only ride with an own brass band.
+Krinoline is a carousel built in 1924, which may foremost not even be known for the ride itself but for being the only ride with its own brass band.

 The most spectacular rides

-The largest traveling rollercoaster in the world without inversions was the first rollercoaster to debut an airtime hill in 1984.
+The largest travelling rollercoaster in the world without inversions was the first rollercoaster to debut an airtime hill in 1984.
 Still today, it’s a fun machine.

 The fascination of Olympia-Looping isn’t hard to explain as soon as you’ve seen it with your own eyes.
 It’s not only gigantesque but also very photogenic.
 Those who dare to ride it will even recognize that the ride still is remarkably smooth.